-Register as self employed with HMRC
+1. Registering as self employed with HMRC & paying taxes

 If you are unsure whether or not you need to register with HMRC, here is some help to establish whether you are employed or self employed.

-Do you need to register for VAT?
+2. Work out whether you need to register for VAT

-As of April 2013, if your business has an annual turnover of £79,000 or more, you must register for VAT.
+As of April 2021, if your business has an annual turnover of £85,000 or more, you must register for VAT.

-At any stage of the business cycle, if you look like you’re going to hit this annual VAT threshold over the next 12 months, you must also register.
+At any stage of the business cycle, if you look like you’re going to hit this annual VAT threshold over the coming 12 months, you must also register.
 The threshold usually rises by a few thousand each year.
 Make sure you let HMRC know within 30 days, or risk paying a fine.